danrixd/smartbaseai/README.md

 SmartBaseAI is an open-source starter kit for building multi-tenant chat applications.
 It includes a FastAPI backend, simple Next.js frontends and a collection of scripts for managing tenants and embeddings.
-This repository is prepared for public use and contributions.

 ## Environment setup